jmcbroome/somatic-mutation-analysis/README.md

 python3 annotation_scripts/gtf_to_codons.py -g ref.fa -a ref.gtf -o codons.tsv

 This table can also be used to establish by-gene and by-groups-of-genes codon usage counts.
 It also supports gene-level quality filtering of mutations- removing mutations belonging to genes like Myosin Heavy Chain or other outliers in terms of repetitive structure, mutation, or other issues.

+python3 annotation-scripts/genefilter_frame.py -m all_mutations.tsv -o coding_mutations.tsv -g bygene_mutations.tsv -c codons.tsv

+The coding_mutations table is used for downstream conservation analysis, as it is contains only missense and synonymous mutations for genes which pass quality filtering.

 Next we estimate the base ratio value we should use for conservation analysis going forward.
 This is done by permuting a distribution of ratio values conditioned on real codon usage across the genome and the real set of mutations.
 This is calculated via permutation of the location of mutations while holding their types constant and checking the set of coding mutations which result.